Elegant restaurant dish on a white ceramic plate

 You have Priority Pass through your credit card.
 You've probably used it to get into a lounge a few times.
-But here's what most cardholders miss entirely: Priority Pass partners with over 100 sit-down restaurants across major airports worldwide, offering complimentary dining credits that work just like cash toward your meal.
+But here's what many travelers don't realize: Priority Pass partners with sit-down restaurants across major airports worldwide, offering complimentary dining credits that work just like cash toward your meal.

 How Priority Pass Restaurant Credits Work